 I also had a bit of difficulty keeping the earbuds in my ears.
 The SuperBuds come with three different-sized buds, so you can find the right size for you.
 The medium-sized buds were too big and popped out fairly regularly, so I ended up going with the smaller of the options, and often felt like the weight of the earbuds was a bit much on my tender lobes during prolonged use and got to be pretty uncomfortable.
 That said, I was trying to rock them for several hours (5-6) at a time.
 In most cases the earbuds would be used for shorter recording sessions or phone calls, during which I would have had no issue.
 My everyday buds are also much smaller, so my ears were also not used to the added weight – but could have eventually gotten used to toting around the larger-sized buds.

-If you’re looking for a pair of earbuds with a built-in microphone, then Andrea’s SuperBuds earbuds are a no-brainer.
+Overall impression If you're looking for a pair of earbuds with a built-in microphone, then Andrea's SuperBuds earbuds are a no-brainer.
 Their design makes it easy to capture high-quality sound easily, and the phones produce great sound for listening to tunes, videos, etc on your home computer.

 Andrea's SuperBuds retail for $129.99 and are available on the company's website as well as a number of other retailers.